-(b) A campsite existing before the effective date of this rule, is exempt from the requirements in par. (a).
-[LRB insert effective date]
+(b) A campsite existing before February 1, 2016, is exempt from the requirements in par. (a).

 (4) GRILLS.
 An operator-provided grill shall be maintained in good repair.

 DHS 178.23 Play equipment.
 (1) Play or recreational equipment shall be installed according to manufacturer's instructions and maintained in good repair.